Everything You Every Wanted to Know About the FEI CCI1*-Intro

 - No more than 16 show jumping penalties

-Some exceptions apply … full details can be found in the British Eventing Rule Book 2022
+Some exceptions apply … more details about competing in 2023 can be found on the British Eventing website.

 CCI1*-Intro Competition Format